Best time to find cheap flights, 5% potential price drop

 What time of day is cheapest to fly?

-Flights in the afternoon are typically the cheapest time of the day to fly to Arturo Merino Benitez.
+Flights in the morning are typically the cheapest time of the day to fly to Arturo Merino Benitez.
 Flights in the evening are usually the most expensive.

 Comodoro Arturo Merino Benitez International Airport, commonly referred to as Santiago International Airport (SCL), is situated in Pudahuel, approximately 9.3 miles (15km) northwest of downtown Santiago, Chile.
 Having served about 11 million passengers in 2010, it is the country’s busiest aerial hub and Latin America’s ninth-busiest airport.